 What does Eleanore mean?

-Eleanore \e-leano-re, ele(a)-nore\ as a girls' name.
-Eleanore's name origins are Old French, Old German and Greek, and Eleanore means "other, foreign; sun ray".
-Eleanore is a variant of Eleanor (Old French, Old German).
+Eleanore [eleanore] as a girls' name is a Greek name, and Eleanore means "other, foreign; sun ray".
+Eleanore is a variant form of Eleanor (Old French, Old German).
 Eleanore is also a variation of Helen (Greek).

 Eleanore is a very popular first name for females (#1080 out of 4276, Top 25%) but a unique surname for all people.
 (2000 U.S. Census)